Water company completes successful digital and financial transformation, positions itself for further growth

-The overarching goal of the project was to support a finance and IT back-office programme with the following objectives:
+The overarching goal of the project was to support a finance and IT back-office program with the following objectives:

-- Identify a rigorous set of workstreams to align stakeholders, identify interdependencies, and prioritise key initiatives that are aligned to strategic objectives and supported by the PMO.
+- Identify a rigorous set of workstreams to align stakeholders, identify interdependencies, and prioritize key initiatives that are aligned to strategic objectives and supported by the PMO.

 - Focus on building and implementing common tools, technology, and processes to support strategic goals and objectives more efficiently and effectively.

 - Deliver on analytical capabilities and a robust control environment.

 - Enable a state of public-company ready operations by the end of 2020.